 speaker

 Chief Financial Officer

 Yes, that will be.
 It's an odd kind of addition to the accounting, this ASC 842.
-This is the property, the industrial property that Buzz mentioned.
-And when they entered into the contract, we had to remember with our expectation of a sale, we had to give them the guidance, reclassify that as a sales type lease.
+This is the property, the industrial property that Buzz mentioned, and when they entered into the lease in November with our expectation of a sale, we had to, given the guidance, classify it as a sales-type lease.
 It's kind of an odd deal.
 That's one of the reasons we have that large gain on sale, on our balance, on our income statement.
-But yes, to answer your question, we are accounting for that as part of the base management fee.
+But yes, to answer your question, We are accounting for that as part of the base management fee.
 It's still a piece of real estate on our balance sheet.
-But even though it's not on our balance sheet, that's a piece of real estate.
+But even though it's not on our balance sheet as a piece of real estate.

+speaker